-Join Renaldo Lawrence for an in-depth discussion in this video Understand each student's learning style, part of How to Teach Technical Skills Through Video.
+Join Renaldo Lawrence for an in-depth discussion in this video Understand each student's learning style, part of Teaching Technical Skills Through Video.

 - Knowing students means more than merely acquiring information about them, such as their names, ages, their friendship groups, and maybe having some knowledge about their family backgrounds, or a few statistics from their school record.
 Yes, all this information is important to help you get a better idea of the whole person, but just as important is to know the students' learning styles.
 Knowing our students' learning styles helps us to both create better learning content that students can relate to and also enables us to match our teaching to the students learning styles by explaining and presenting content in different ways.